 The inside of the buildings are also adorned with the remnants of ceiling decorations and wall paintings.
 And if you visit the temple by night, you’ll find the lighting adds to its historic beauty.

-Located in the northwest corner of the ancient city of Ayutthaya, Wat Lokkayasutharam is famed for the giant reclining Buddha that rests at its entrance.
+Located in the northwest corner of the ancient city of Ayutthaya, Wat Lokkayasutharam is one of the most famous ruins in Ayutthaya.
+It is famed for the giant reclining Buddha that rests at its entrance.
 Measuring 37 metres long and 8 metres high, this impressive statue is typically draped in a marigold sarong.

 When the Burmese invaded Ayutthaya, the majority of this complex was flattened.
 So all that really remains today is a single stupa.
 However, the reclining Buddha alone is worth the visit, with devotees coming daily to offer flowers and incense.

 As part of the Royal Palace complex, Wat Phra Si Sanphet is the most important temple ruin in Ayutthaya.
 The large monastery was only used by royalty, with no resident monks, and served as a model for the Grand Palace and Temple of the Emerald Buddha in Bangkok.